Package {ggforestplotR}

 exponentiate

-Logical; if TRUE, transform the estimates and draw the axis on the log scale with the null line at 1.
+Logical; if TRUE, transform the estimates and draw the axis on the log scale with the reference line at 1.
+For model objects, NULL uses the canonical scale when it can be inferred, such as hazard ratios for Cox models.

 sort_terms